datafusion.dataframe

 Unoptimized logical plan.

-optimized_logical_plan() datafusion._internal.LogicalPlan
+optimized_logical_plan() datafusion.plan.LogicalPlan

 Return the optimized LogicalPlan.